 All of our dogs are rescues.
-In addition to York, our current dogs Layla and Hobbes have come from local groups, as well as Calvin and Dakota; both whom have passed over the rainbow bridge.
-I personally have so much respect for the rescue groups.
-They're non-profit and typically volunteers who also hold down full-time employment.
+In addition to York, our current dogs Layla and Simon have come from local groups, as well as Calvin, Dakota, Hobbes, & Duke; all of whom have passed over the rainbow bridge.
+My husband and I volunteer with Safe Hands Rescue, driving the rescue transport that comes from KY, fostering, and any other activities that go with the rescue work.
+Rescue groups work very hard, we see it first-hand.
+They're non-profit and typically the volunteers also hold down full-time employment.
 Rescuing dogs is their labor of love and they do it tirelessly and passionately trying to save as many dogs as possible, while relying on donations to help accomplish their work.

 Anyone who has adopted a rescue dog (or cat) knows how in reality, it is they that have rescued us.
 The joy and unconditional love that they share with us is something indescribable.
 In a perfect world, I would own hundreds of acres of land for all homeless animals to frolic and play on, whilst getting full bellies of food and plenty of TLC.
 However, the reality is that I, in fact, am not a land owner, but a lover of all creatures.
 Especially dogs.
 So I'm starting with my own pocket of the world by spreading pawsitive karma by donating sales to local dog rescues via sales percentage of York's Karma Bits dog treats.
 For all the joy that the dogs have given to me in my life thus far, this is just the beginning!.